 Create a Budget.
 If you don’t have a complete understanding of your expenses, now is the time to change this.
-Visit beaconpointe.com/divorce-financial-planning/ for our budget template that can assist you in identifying all or most of your expenses and get a complete understanding of what it takes to maintain your household.
+Our Financial Wellness Workbook can assist you in identifying all or most of your expenses and get a complete understanding of what it takes to maintain your household.
 This will become helpful down the road when determining how much you may need for child support or spousal support, if any.
 Also, demonstrate control with your spending.
 Don’t start spending in spite more than you otherwise would normally spend.
 It will only come back to bite you!

 Create a Financial Plan for Your Future.
 It is important to identify the steps you need to take to still be able to accomplish your retirement goals.
 Now, you just need to make sure you are ready for the future of (potentially) going it alone rather than with the support of a spouse.
 Meet with a financial planner to develop a road map.
 It is very important to have a written plan that can guide you year over year, keeping you on track to minimize any road bumps along the way.
 This will give you the peace of mind and sense of stability you will need and want.

 - Asking for the home when you can’t afford to maintain it

 - Understanding taxable vs. non-taxable division of assets

 - Understanding the purpose of a QDRO- Qualified Domestic Relations Order